Academy School, Glastonbury

 Academy School is a former school complex located in Glastonbury, Connecticut, United States.
 It was discontinued for school use in 2001 with the opening of the Smith Middle School and renovation of the Gideon Welles School.
-From 1974–2001, Academy School was the town's sixth-grade school, although it housed some fifth-grade students as well for many years.
-Among many other uses, Academy also served as the Glastonbury High School from 1923–1952.
+From 1974 to 2001, Academy School was the town's sixth-grade school, although it housed some fifth-grade students as well for many years.
+Among many other uses, academy also served as the Glastonbury High School from 1923 to 1953.

 Buildings

 A wing, constructed in 1923 (and added onto in 1926), has been used as the Glastonbury Town Hall since 1983.
-This building served as the town's high school until the current high school was built in 1952.
+This building served as the town's high school until the current high school was built in 1953.
 According to the plaque in the lobby, the building served as an elementary school from 1952 to 1962, a junior high school from 1962 to 1967, and an elementary school after 1967.

 B wing, constructed in 1915, is also known as the Williams Memorial Building.
 For many years, it was used as a recreation center and as a gymnasium facility.
 More recently, the upper level housed the school library and the lower level served as the art room.

 C wing, constructed in 1961, was built to house junior high students, and later used for sixth grade students.
 The cafeteria and gymnasium are part of this building.
 This wing connects to both B wing and D wing.

 The former D wing, constructed in 1930, was built as an elementary school and has been used for many purposes, most recently for sixth grade students.